genevaers/User-Documentation/docs/AdvancedFeatures/ColumnLogic.md

 ## Format-Phase Column Logic

 The format phase is optional, but if the view has a format phase, column logic can be performed in this phase using column values assigned in the Extract process.
-Format phase logic refers to columns rather than field names.
-The only columns available for format phase column logic are those with a numeric data type (i.e. not alphanumeric).
+Format-phase logic refers to columns rather than field names.
+The only columns available for format-phase column logic are those with a numeric data type (i.e. not alphanumeric).

 ### Creating Format-Phase Column Logic text